Projectplace/AndroidSyncManager/README.md

      * After an upload is done this will be called.
 This can be overridden if any database operations is needed after the upload.
      */
     public void onSave();

+    /**
+     * Called when this sync object should start.
+The sync that is started should always be started on a
+     * new thread to not block other sync objects to run in parallel as this is called from the sync loop thread.
+     */
+    public abstract void onStart();
 ```

 #### SyncFetch